OWASP/www-project-mobile-app-security/tab_donate.md

 If you'd like to opt-in for a Donation Package please contact [Sven Schleier](mailto:sven.schleier@owasp.org) or [Carlos Holguera](mailto:carlos.holguera@owasp.org) to verify your donation.
 We will then, together with the OWASP Foundation verify and process it.

 > These types of public recognition shall be online no less than one year, or in the case of Project no less than the next major release, whichever is greater.
+Some Donation Packages have a maximum duration, once reached the logos will be removed and the donator will still be listed as supporter on the project website, GitHub and in the printed and digital versions.
+This can be renewed anytime.

 ### Good Samaritan (USD 500)

-- Listed as supporter on the project website and GitHub
+- Listed as supporter on the project website and GitHub.
-- Listed as supporter in the printed and ebook versions.
+- Listed as supporter in the printed and digital versions.
-- 5 Paperback Books.
+- Optional: 1 Paperback Books.

 ### Honourable Benefactor (USD 2,000 / 8 Available)

 - Small company logo in the “Honourable Benefactors” section on project website and Github.
 - Small company logo on the supporter page of the printed and digital versions.
+- Duration: 2 years.
-- 10 Paperback Books.
+- Optional: 3 Paperback Books.

 ### God Mode Sponsor (USD 4,000 / 5 Available)

 - Large company logo in the “God mode sponsors” section on project website and Github.
 - Large company logo on the supporter page of the printed and digital versions.
+- Duration: 3 years.
-- 20 Paperback Books.
+- Optional: 5 Paperback Books.

 ## Other Forms of Donation